In this post, I will describe a WebQuest example I created for the Granny Cloud in Genial.ly. You may wonder what the Granny Cloud is?

 - Go through all the materials when you finish.
 Check if everything is working properly and that’s it!

 Genial.ly – an interactive gaming and presentation tool for this WebQuest example

 Genial.ly is officially my favorite educational tool, next to Padlet, Edmodo, and Canvas LMS.
 You can easily create an interactive infographic, presentations, or gamify your classroom.
-Last, but not least, you can create and play board games and use plenty of other classroom management tools.
-I will write more about Genial.ly in the future, but for now, here is a part of the WebQuest I created.
+Last but not least, you can create and play board games and use plenty of other classroom management tools.
+I will write more about Genial.ly in the future, but here is a part of the WebQuest I created for now.
 It is based on recognizing websites and digital tools we used so far in our sessions.

 Why did I create a WebQuest for my Granny Cloud session?

 I decided to make a WebQuest in Genial.ly because I was traveling, and I did not want to cancel our sessions.
 We always focus on searching, discussion, and exploration, and I wanted to do the same this time.
-I was chatting with the children during the whole process and lead them through all the steps via Skype chatbox.
+I chatted with the children during the whole process and led them through all the steps via Skype chatbox.